Police: School Sheltered After Angry Fair Lawn Customer Threatens To Bomb Elmwood Park Salon

 "I'm going to blow that mother f*****g place up," an agitated Jennifer Tumminello, 47, repeatedly told an employee during a 1:27 p.m. call to The Hair Club on Riverfront Boulevard, Police Chief Michael Foligno said.

-Responders included borough police and firefighters, a Bergen County Regional SWAT team and a Bergen County sheriff's K-8 unit .
+Responders included borough police and firefighters, a Bergen County Regional SWAT team and a Bergen County sheriff's K-9 unit.

 Nearly 90 minutes later, all units were cleared and employees were able to enter the building, Foligno said.